 in the region of 25-45 degrees.
 This is not to make the pipe go into the fitting easier, but ensures that

 there are no sharp edges that could otherwise scrape off all the cement, ahead of the pipe, as it is

 3. The pipe should be de-burred internally and externally.

-4. The pips and fitting should be cleaned with the correct solvent cleaner and a clean cloth
+4. The pipe and fitting should be cleaned with the correct solvent cleaner and a clean cloth.

-5. The pipe should be marked (ideally using a chinagraph or permanent marker) to the depth of entry and any alignment marks
+5. The pipe should be marked (ideally using a chinagraph or permanent marker) to the depth of entry.

 8. The pipe should be pushed straight into the socket without twisting.